Dayton in Rockingham County, Virginia — The American South (Mid-Atlantic)

 Erected 1990 by Department of Historic Resources.
 (Marker Number D-7.)

 Location.
 38° 25.208′ N, 78° 56.465′ W. Marker is in Dayton, Virginia, in Rockingham County.
-Marker is at the intersection of Bowman Road (Virginia Route 732) and Cemetery Drive, on the left when traveling west on Bowman Road.
+It is at the intersection of Bowman Road (Virginia Route 732) and Cemetery Drive, on the left when traveling west on Bowman Road.
+Marker is located in The Dayton Cemetery of Virginia.
 Touch for map.
-Marker is in this post office area: Dayton VA 22821, United States of America.
+Marker is at or near this postal address: 272 Bowman Road, Dayton VA 22821, United States of America.
 Touch for directions.